How the Universe Becomes Self-Aware

 Here we encounter the fundamental paradox at the heart of self-awareness.

-Level 4 is the completion of the paradox: the recognition that both real and virtual are one thing-consciousness playing at being divided, generating time and self in order to know itself, and finally recognising that it was always already the undivided whole, merely appearing as multiplicity.
-The game recognises itself as game, without ceasing to be played.
+Level 4 is the completion of the paradox: the recognition that both real and virtual are one thing - consciousness appearing as divided, generating time and self in order to know itself, and finally recognising that it was always already the undivided whole, merely appearing as multiplicity.
+The word ‘game’ is sometimes used for this process - not to imply deliberate play, but to describe what the process looks like from the far side of recognition.
+From within, the process is an evolutionary unfolding; from Level 4, it can be seen as consciousness having been, in effect, playing at being divided in order to know itself.
+The ‘game’ is recognised only when it is already over.

 4. Presence and Awakening